yovendielmundo/binary-rain/README.md

 # Binary rain
-Simple html5 recreation of the digital rain sequence from the Matrix binary representation
+Simple html5 recreation of the digital rain sequence from the Matrix binary code

 ![alt tag](binary_rain.png)